cloudmesh-community/sp20-516-224/chapter/ai-salesforce.md

 ## How To Use Einstein Language

 These steps explain how to use Einstein Language API.
+[Einstein Platform Services] (https://metamind.readme.io/) allows one to seamlessly integrate custom deep learning models into workflows.

 ### Setting Up Environment